section-engineering-education/engineering-education/content/articles/using-mldotnet-for-object-detection-in-winforms/index.md

 ### Introduction
 Object detection is the ability of a program to be able to detect objects in an image.
-ML lets the .NET developers implement this feature by using the ML.NET framework that they can use to create custom ML models using C# or F# without having to leave the .NET ecosystem.
+ML lets the .NET developers implement this feature by using the ML.NET framework that they can use to create bespoke machine learning models in C# or F# without leaving the `dotnet` framework.

 In this article, we shall be looking at how we can implement the same ML.NET framework in a windows forms app to create a C# project that can detect objects in an image.